voxpupuli/puppet-consul/README.markdown

 This module requires upstart to manage the service.
 Patches welcome! (with tests)

+Also it depends on the JSON gem, or a modern ruby.

 ##Development
 Open an [issue](https://github.com/solarkennedy/puppet-consul/issues) or [fork](https://github.com/solarkennedy/puppet-consul/fork) and open a